 Lisa Ng has been to 400 weddings.
 And the former Toronto-based DJ has seen it all.
 “You never know what will happen,” says Ng.
 Even a concussion, at one wedding: “Eighty people came up during the tossing of the bouquet.
 One woman lunged for it and landed on her head.
 They had to call an ambulance and take her away.”

-Ng, now editor and chief of The Hip and Urban Girl’s Guide, acknowledges that situations such as the bouquet-tossing concussion can’t always be prevented.
+Ng, now editor-in-chief of This Beautiful Day, acknowledges that situations such as the bouquet-tossing concussion can’t always be prevented.
 But she says that careful planning before your wedding day is critical for preventing a lot of mishaps, such as food poisoning, alcohol-related accidents, missing music and countless other headaches.

 In the early days of wedding planning, most brides and grooms are understandably focused on finding the perfect invitations, wedding dress, venue and menu.
 And safety issues aren’t quite as riveting.
 “In all honesty, in my experience, security seems to be very far from the couple’s minds when first starting to plan a wedding,” says Chelsea Linton, a certified wedding planner in Vancouver.
 “But when something really bad happens at a wedding it can spell disaster.”